Vapmuz/poker_probability_tests/README.md

 The project:
-ODO:
+TODO:
     I have found a lot of problems in the rapresentation of the card when trying to represent the  cards after teh assembler process. add new tests [ x ]
     display the cards in a clean way [ x ] make the classes have a good inheritance [ x ] 04122025
-    determine what the assembler class will look like [  ] complete assembler class [  ]
+    determine how the assembler class will look like [ x ] make a way to display neatly the hands of the players [ x ] draw a card for everybody [ x ] complete assembler class [  ]